Mayor Roth Takes Selfie From Hospital, Is “On The Mend”

 STORY SUMMARY

-HAWAIʻI - Of the 150 new cases of COVID-19 reported statewide at noon on Friday, only five (5) new cases were identified on Hawaiʻi island.
+HAWAIʻI ISLAND - Of the 132 new cases of COVID-19 reported statewide at noon on Sunday, seven (7) cases were identified on Hawaiʻi island.

 graphic by BIVN

-(BIVN) – There were 150 newly reported cases of COVID-19 in the State of Hawaiʻi on Friday.
-Of that, five (5) new cases were identified on the Big Island.
+(BIVN) – There were 132 newly reported cases of COVID-19 in the State of Hawaiʻi on Friday.
+Of that, seven (7) new cases were identified on the Big Island.

-On the health department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are three areas showing totals of over 10 cases:
+On the health department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are now four (4) areas showing totals of over 10 cases:

 From the Hawaiʻi County Civil Defense:

-The Hawaii Department of Health reports five (5) new cases of Coronavirus on Hawaii Island with three (3) persons hospitalized.
+The Hawaii Department of Health reports seven (7) new cases of Coronavirus on Hawaii Island with five (5) persons hospitalized.
 There have been no deaths reported in the last two weeks.

 For your information, The Hilo Medical Center (HMC) and North Hawaii Community Hospital (NHCH) are offering vaccine registration to individuals who are 75 and older.
 Please visit their websites for more information and to register.